dawee/dispersive/doc/store.md

 ### queryset.values(opts)

-Retrieve a values list for a given queryset.
+Retrieves a values list for a given queryset.

 Calling :